smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Setting the Navigation Destination/index.md

     public void onResponse(int correlationId, RPCResponse response) {
         Result result = response.getResultCode();
         if(result.equals(Result.SUCCESS)){
-            // SendLocation was successfully sent.
+            // `SendLocation` successfully sent
         }else if(result.equals(Result.INVALID_DATA)){
-            // The request you sent contains invalid data and was rejected.
+            // `SendLocation` was rejected.
+The request contained invalid data }else if(result.equals(Result.DISALLOWED)){
-        }else if(result.equals(Result.DISALLOWED)){
-            // Your app does not have permission to use SendLocation.
+            // Your app is not allowed to use `SendLocation` }
-        }
     }